 - Wear long pants and long sleeves (you will get dirty)

-- To help prevent the spread of White Nose Syndrome, a disease that is killing hundreds of thousands of bats in North America, the Monument prohibits any boots, clothing or gear (including cameras) that have been in ANY other cave or mine at ANY time.
+- To help prevent the spread of White Nose Syndrome, a disease that is killing millions of bats in North America, the monument prohibits any boots, clothing or gear (including cameras) that have been in ANY other cave or mine at ANY time.

 - The monument will provide caving helmets and head lamps